temporalio/documentation/docs-src/cloud/configure-metrics-endpoint-using-ui.md

 description: You can configure a metrics endpoint in your Temporal Cloud Account settings.
 sidebar_label: Configure via UI
 tags:
-  - How-to archetype
+  - how-to
-  - Observability concept
+  - observability
-  - Temporal Cloud
+  - temporal-cloud
 ---

 :::note